initgrep-com/initgrep.blog/_drafts/java/jpa/create-programmatic-queries-using-criteria-api.markdown

 layout: post
 bannercolor: "lime accent-4"
 title:  "Programmatic Queries using JPA Criteria API"
-date:   2019-12-02
+date:   2019-02-11
-meta: "Criteria Queries in JPA are type-safe and portable.
-It provides methods such as Criteria Join, Fetch Join, aggregate functions and subqueries to fetch data"
+meta: "Criteria Queries in JPA are type-safe and portable way of fetching data.
+It provides methods such as Criteria Join, Fetch Join, aggregate functions and subqueries to fetch data."
-excerpt: "Criteria Queries in JPA are type-safe and portable.
-It provides methods such as Criteria Join, Fetch Join, aggregate functions and subqueries to fetch data"
+excerpt: "Criteria Queries in JPA are type-safe and portable way of fetching data.
+It provides methods such as Criteria Join, Fetch Join, aggregate functions and subqueries to fetch data."
 category: jpa
-comments: false
+comments: true
 author: "sheikh irshad"
 twitter: imshykh
 facebook: irshsheikh